To Open The Sky

 Those donations are "the gifts that keep on giving."
 Inhofe holds on to his Senate seat, and stubbornly maintains his position on global warming.
 In December 2008 he distorted the conclusions of a study by Swiss scientists to claim that half of warming was due to the Sun.
 His staffer Marc Morano went so far as to say this showed that "the participants of the Poznan conference are lunatics."
 Inhofe's career epitomizes the Denialist playbook.
 See for yourself:

-Politics plays a part: Republicans are more likely than Democrats to disbelieve in AGW.1 No doubt fundamentalist Christianity is also a factor.
+Politics plays a part: Republicans are more likely than Democrats to disbelieve in AGW.1 While some Democrats (and presumably members of minor parties) do deny the reality of aspects of science (like vaccination), I know of none who deny that global warming is caused mainly by humans.
+No doubt fundamentalist Christianity is also a factor.
 Those who read their Bible literally would be inclined to believe they are a special creation, whom God will preserve no matter what.
 But the dominant factor is probably poor understanding of science coupled with, paradoxically, too much faith in the technological miracles wrought by free-market development of science.
 This faith was seen in George W. Bush's oft-proclaimed optimism that voluntary compliance would solve all environmental problems.

 It's important to distinguish between Denialists and deniers.
 Deniers don't believe in AGW, or don't believe it's a looming crisis.
 But, unlike the Denialists, they feel no need to push their disbelief onto others.
 They are, for the most part, ordinary Americans.
 They hold down a job they may not enjoy in order to keep food on the family table, a roof over their heads, and gas in the car.
 They resent large impersonal forces (like government) screwing with their lives.
 Their understanding of science is less than adequate.2 They know it has given us great things, but are confused and annoyed by the steady barrage of conflicting claims from "experts" about subjects like nutrition, disease and, yes, global warming.
 From their ranks come the Denialists, but more important, they are the reason the Denialists have such influence.
 Without large numbers of deniers, the Denialists would be much less of a problem.